reu/breakbone/README.md

 `make test`

 There are some tests that requires a browser to run.
-You can either open the `test/browser/index.html` or run inside a virtual one by typing:
+You can either open the `test/browser/index.html` file on your own browser or run the tests inside a headless browser by typing:

 `make test-browser`

-Note this will require [PhantomJS](http://phantomjs.org/) to be installed on your system to work.
+Note that this will require [PhantomJS](http://phantomjs.org/) to be installed on your system to work.